 Alternative Spring Break (ASB)

-Alternative Spring Break (ASB) is a student led initiative that gives students the opportunity to take part in educational service projects during their scheduled spring break.
-The ASB program encourages active citizenship by providing service opportunities addressing social and environmental justice issues within the community.
+Alternative Spring Break (ASB) is a student-led initiative that gives UWB students the opportunity to take part in educational and service projects during spring break.
+ASB has been happening for over a decade!

 Being a Student Site Leader for Alternative Spring Break (ASB) is an opportunity for UW Bothell students to hold a volunteer leadership position.
-As a site leader, you will be working with the SJCE Civic Engagement Coordinators to manage one of the various service projects with UWB’s community partners that will happen during the week of Spring Break.
-Qualifications include leadership ability, communication skills, and interest to learn new skills.
+As a site leader, you will work with SJCE to manage one of the service projects with UWB’s community partners during the week of Spring Break.
+Duties include communicating with volunteers, organizing logistics, and communicating with community orgs.
+Qualifications include leadership ability, communication skills, and interest in being of service.

 Learning Objectives